mrdavid/opendatajapan.org-netlify/src/site/index.md

 - Descriptions and column names in English
 - Multiple files that belong together are combined

 *There is no data to download here yet.
-We are currently working hard to bring you open data from Japan.*
+We are currently working hard to bring you open data from Japan.
+In the meantime, please feel free to reach out to david@ on this domain.*